 My work is a personal reflection on transformation.
-I use a number of basic design principles and consider how the process, as well as visual aspects of each piece, connect to this theme.
-There are literal modifications, as well as symbolic representation.
-As I build upon a framework, I will allow accidents to occur and then adjust to bring it together.
-I gravitate towards the imperfections and contradictions, as they allow me to free up and move forward.
-There is a progression in my process that celebrates the idea of hope and possibility.
+I am considering how to translate this idea through a balance of planned and reactionary application.
+My practice includes literal modifications, as well as symbolic representation.
+As I build upon a framework, I will allow each piece to evolve, accept some of the accidents, and then adjust to bring it together.
+I gravitate towards the imperfections and contradictions, as they enable me to free up and move forward.